 - juice of half a lime

-For even more kick, make a Spicy Moscow Mule by muddling slices of chile pepper in bottom of the glass first!
+For even more kick, make a Spicy Moscow Mule by muddling slices of chili pepper in bottom of the glass first!

 What's your favorite vodka cocktail?
 Leave a link in the comments below.